-About a week ago, my main PC suffered an internal drive failure - which so happens to be were my most recent source images were stored along with some other important data.
-What did I say - I said oh well, I have my trusty external backup and other backups, which I could use to make a full recovery.
+One day my main PC suffered an internal drive failure - which so happened where my most recent source images were stored along with some other important data.
+What did I say - I said oh well, I have my trusty external USB drive backup and other backups, which I could use to make a full recovery.
 No worries!
-So, I ordered a new drive to go inside my main PC and upon arrival I was all set to install and recover from the LOCAL backup.
-Then Things started to turn bad with the reality I and laziness I fell into over the last couple of years.
+So, I ordered a new drive to go inside my main PC and upon arrival, I was all set to install and recover from the LOCAL backup.
+Then Things started to turn bad with the reality and the laziness I fell into over the last couple of years.

 First, I realized my backups were spread across several external sources and not one had a full master copy, It was a puzzle to "remember" where all the bits were at.
 I had most of the files, but I was having trouble pulling everything together, and to realize my crashed drive was fried, which left me my local backup - So, technically I only needed to recover my local files.
 But then,

-In my hast as I was opening my PC side compartment I needed to move the external drive out of the way, taking a short cut, I just moved the external over to the side.
-I then then slide open the PC, I leaned the side cover against the wall, then tilted the PC over slightly to get access to the bad drive, but at the same time I knocked over the cover with my elbow, which in turn knocked the external drive, down to the floor about 3 feet.
-Upon impact it made a weird noise, at this point I was like, this can not be happening but it did, i just dropped my only good backup to the floor.
+In my haste as I was opening my PC side compartment I needed to move the external drive out of the way, taking a shortcut, I just moved the external over to the side.
+I then slide open the PC, I learned the side cover against the wall, then tilted the PC over slightly to get access to the bad drive, but at the same time I knocked over the cover with my elbow, which in turn knocked the external drive, down to the floor about 3 feet.
+Upon impact it made a weird noise, at this point I was like, this can not be happening but it did, I just dropped my only good backup to the floor.

 So, what did I do to future proof ?
 I purchased a Synology DiskStation 2415+ with a set of six 10 Terabytes of Pro NAS and six 10TB Surveillance drives, for a total of 12 10TB drives, and in a RAID setup you get about have the full volume size.
-The SkyHawk is setup as two volumes to support continuous IP camera recording and a secondary backup of certain data from the main NAS which ensures I have 3 full copies of my most important data.
-While the IronWolfPros are setup to support the mass storage needs along with a wake on demand 20 terabyte of additional backups.
+The Skyhawk is set up as two volumes to support continuous IP camera recording and a secondary backup of certain data from the main NAS which ensures I have 3 full copies of my most important data.
+While the IronWolfPros are set up to support the mass storage needs along with a wake on demand 20 terabytes of additional backups.
 I am covered.

-What is my workflow and setup now: The Mass Storage Synology DS2415+ is setup in a redundant raid configuration, My PC is still my main work area due to its local (now SDD) disk connection - real fast and the source for most of my files.
-All data is backed up to the DS2415+ with secondary backups going to attached storage - back ups of backups now.
+What is my workflow and setup now: The Mass Storage Synology DS2415+ is set up in a redundant raid configuration, My PC is still my main work area due to its local (now SDD) disk connection - really fast and the source for most of my files.
+All data is backed up to the DS2415+ with secondary backups going to attached storage - backups of backups now.
 The only concern is a local hazard like a flood or fire.
-I now sleep without worry about my data, but dream about a off-site solution for full protection - it is coming.
+I now sleep without worry about my data, but dream about an off-site solution for full protection - it is coming.

 Learn More about This System: